Jonathan-R-Anderson/internetcomputer/README.md

 ```

 The resulting ISO image is written to `build/anonymOS.iso`.
 Use `make run` to boot it in QEMU.
 For debugging, run `make debug` to build the system, launch QEMU in debug mode and automatically attach GDB.
+QEMU
+uses a graphical window so the OS output appears separately from the GDB console.
+If you prefer to start GDB
+manually, run `make run-debug` in one terminal and connect with GDB from another using `target remote localhost:1234`.

 To include the stock `dmd` compiler in the image, run `./scripts/build_dmd.sh` before `make build`.
 The script automatically fetches the upstream sources if they are missing and compiles them with your cross-compiled `ldc2`.